 Your users will expect administrative levels of protection, as well as native password, LDAP security or biometric security protocols.

 If things are going well, then your business is growing, which means your needs will change over time.

 Your BI solution should scale as your users, data and resources increase.

 An effective BI solution will be built with the user in mind, and what users want is access to real-time information when they want it.

 The user experience must be intuitive, and information must be easy to find and convert into visual, actionable insights.
 Users need to share data with others in the company and schedule reports for better forecasting and analysis.

 If you can answer positively to the previous four questions, there is a good chance that you are moving in the right direction.

-By harnessing the analytical capabilities of your BI tool, you can maximize the opportunities for your organization.
+By harnessing the analytical capabilities of your BI solution, you can maximize the opportunities for your organization.